Welcome to Andy’s Place

 A lot of the folks who are at Andy’s Place are there simply because of circumstances that can happen to all of us.
 People come here from every background of life – some from privilege, and some from challenging environments.
 You never know what a person can go through that can lead to them being homeless.

-When residents feel safe, they don't just survive – they live
+When residents feel safe, they no longer survive - they live

 The community that has formed at Andy’s Place is tightknit.
 When people feel safe and have a place to call their own, they thrive.
 They begin engaging in mental health services, they build rapport among each other, they give back to their community.